-MidPoint In Container
+MidPoint in a Container

 Quick Start

-Benefits of midPoint in container
+Benefits of midPoint in a Container

 • Dependency under full control

-The container is created with the required Java version.
+Containers are created with the required Java version.

 • Cloud friendly